Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Scout and Rhino armor pennant aura range increased from 20 to 35
 - Archer bow damage values changed from 5/37/25/45/85 to 10/20/30/40/80
 - Warriror axe damage incresed from 10/15/25/45/85 to 15/20/30/50/90
+- Warrior tier 3 and higher aura range now increased from from 25/30/35 to 30/35/40

 SEAS:
 - James Warden nest Stygimoloch now deals 25% more damage to machines and characters but 25% less to animals and buildings